systemseed/falcon/docs/testing.rst

   make tests-cli

 It will allow you to run codecept commands to generate new tests or run a specific test if you need.
-See list available commands here: https://codeception.com/docs/reference/Commands
+See list of available commands here: https://codeception.com/docs/reference/Commands